libraflower/MutipleFeature-for-PRID/README.md

 ```
 # Using CPU
 python3 evaluate.py
-# If you want to abtain results quickly you can do:
+# If you want to attain results quickly you can do:
 python3 evaluate_gpu.py
 # Also, you can use the reranking
 python3 evaluate_rerank.py